jfspps/laravel_task_list/README.md

 (use e.g. ```sudo apt install php8.3-sqlite3``` for a specific version)

-To enable the SQLite driver, uncomment (remove the semicolon) from the following lines in php.ini:
+To enable the SQLite driver, uncomment (remove the semicolon) from the following line in php.ini:

 ```
 ;extension=sqlite3